TSC Project Roles¶

 Re-assigned by original assignee (see “Assignee” slide)

-Updates to the MAINTAINERS file should be in a standalone PRs
+In general, updates to the MAINTAINERS file should be in a standalone commit alongside other changes introducing new files and directories to the tree.

 The MAINTAINERS file itself shall have a maintainer